 Source: Federal Reserve Statistical Release H.15 (519) Selected Interest Rates.

-The European sovereign debt crisis that began in earnest with Greece in 2010 continues to spread at a slow pace and shows no signs of resolution as of mid-2012.
+The European sovereign debt crisis that began in earnest with Greece in 2010 and the subsequent recession continue to adversely affect local economies and employment levels.
 Although the proximate cause was the 2007-2009 financial crisis, a combination of persistent structural deficits, trade imbalances, and real estate bubbles in the decade prior have resulted in a series of European nations requiring substantial financial bailouts.
-A “troika” of international lenders consisting of the European Union, the European Central Bank, and the International Monetary Fund has provided extraordinary financial support to Greece (April 2010), Ireland (November 2010), Portugal (May 2011), and Spain (June 2012).
-Other nations appear vulnerable, as France’s credit rating has been downgraded from AAA and Italy’s bond yields have spiked upward.
-Global stock markets and consumer confidence have been rattled by unemployment and social unrest as nations attempt to stabilize debt levels and avert insolvency in an attempt to prevent a cascade of defaults that could spread through the global financial system.
-There is speculation some countries may exit the European Union.
+A “troika” of international lenders consisting of the European Union (the “E.U”), the European Central Bank, and the International Monetary Fund has provided extraordinary financial support to five of seventeen euro area countries: Greece (April 2010), Ireland (November 2010), Portugal (May 2011), Spain (June 2012), and Cyprus (June 2012).
+The unemployment rate in the E.U. is 10.9 percent as of June 2013, falling slightly from the May 2013 record high of 11.0 percent.

-In recent months various statistical reporting agencies have revised the U.S. economy’s projected growth rate downward as the strength of the economic recovery has moderated and substantial uncertainty remains about the ability of American and European governments to enact policies that will stabilize debt levels while supporting economic growth.
-In June, the Federal Reserve lowered its projected range of near-term GDP growth from its April forecast.
+In recent months, various statistical reporting agencies have revised the U.S. economy’s projected growth rate downward as the strength of the economic recovery has moderated and substantial uncertainty remains about the ability of American and European governments to enact policies that will stabilize debt levels while supporting economic growth.
+In June, the Federal Reserve slightly lowered its projected range of near-term GDP growth from its March forecast, increased its expectations of 2014 GDP growth, and lowered its projected range of GDP growth in 2015.
 This data is presented in the following figure.

 U.S. GDP GROWTH ESTIMATES